Your garden is a living breathing system that needs to take in fresh air and expel waste air and heat.

 Open Loop Grow Rooms:

-The pressure inside and outside the room will maintain a balance creating the pull of new, fresh air.
+The pressure inside and outside the room will maintain a balance, creating the pull of new, fresh air.
 Cracks in the door frame, a cracked window or an open port in the wall are all suitable ways of providing fresh air into your grow room.

-Typically, open loop systems do not require an air conditioner or dehumidifier because the air within the grow space is constantly being replaced so heat and humidity do not have a chance to build up.
+Typically, open loop systems do not require an air conditioner or dehumidifier.
+This is because the air within the grow space is constantly being replaced so heat and humidity do not have a chance to build up.

 Closed Loop Grow Rooms:

 Most fluorescent bulbs will not produce enough light to truly allow plants to use the extra CO2.
-Having a high wattage HPS/MH, LEC or LED light is what is required to take advantage of Co2 enrichment in your grow room.
+Having a high wattage HPS/MH, LEC or LED light is required to take advantage of Co2 enrichment in your grow room.

 Check out some more examples of open-loop ventilation setups: